An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Although there are comparatively few Welsh surnames, they have a great many spelling variations.
 Variations of Welsh names began almost immediately after their acceptance within Welsh society.
 In the Middle Ages, it was up to priests and the few other people that recorded names in official documents to decide how to spell the names that they heard.
 Variations that occurred because of improper recording increased dramatically as the names were later transliterated into English.
 The Brythonic Celtic language of Wales, known by natives as Cymraeg, featured many highly inflected sounds that could not be properly captured by the English language.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations were all indicated by the particular variation of one's name.
 The spelling variations of the name Humphries have included Humphreys, Homfray, Humfrey, Humfrie, Humfries, Humfreys, Humphereys, Humphries, Humphrays, Humphray, Humphrey, Humphris, Humphry, Humphryes and many more.

-First found in Denbighshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
+First found in Denbighshire (Welsh: Sir Ddinbych), a historic county, created in 1536 at the Act of Union with England, and located in Northeast Wales, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Humphries research.
 Another 171 words(12 lines of text) covering the years 1069, 1391, 1447, 1714, 1579, 1647, 1674, 1621, 1719, 1662, 1648, 1712, 1701, 1712, 1735 and are included under the topic Early Humphries History in all our PDF Extended History products.